Children with SEND who can't attend school for health reasons

 There are circumstances where a child with a health need will be receiving education that meets their needs without our intervention.
 This may be where arrangements have been made for the child to be educated in a hospital by an on-site hospital school.

-Teaching is provided for pupils whose education is disrupted for an initial period exceeding 3 weeks due to:
+Teaching is provided for pupils whose education is disrupted for an initial period exceeding three weeks, due to:

 - an illness or injury keeping the pupil away from school whilst recovering